tombee/conductor/docs/contributing/embedding.md

 Conductor is designed as an embeddable library that you can integrate into your Go applications.
 This guide shows you how to use Conductor packages to add AI-powered automation to your project.

 :::note[When to Embed vs Use Daemon]
-Most users should interact with Conductor through the CLI and daemon (`conductord`).
+Most users should interact with Conductor through the CLI and daemon (`conductor`).
 Embedding is recommended only for:

 - Serverless functions (where daemon overhead is prohibitive)
 - Unit tests (where you need fine-grained control)